-Twenty-three years ago today, a shotgun blast in the room above Kurt Cobain's garage did more to shape the legacy of the legendary Nirvana frontman than anything that came before it.
+Twenty-four years ago today, a shotgun blast in the room above Kurt Cobain's garage did more to shape the legacy of the legendary Nirvana frontman than anything that came before it.
 That's what happens when a beloved cultural icon dies too young.

 For Cobain, dying at 27 meant that he'd be regarded as a genius in his death.
 His band Nirvana would ascend to a place in the pop culture pantheon where people sincerely compare them to the Beatles.
 And the lengths of his influence would be exaggerated beyond credulity.